 Everyone asks if there are potential fatal complications due to ablation, and yes in theory there are.
 For example, there are a number of other collateral structures that are near the atrium, like the esophagus, which could theoretically be damaged during ablation, but fortunately this risk is very, very small, occurring one in a thousand patients or less.
 And we obviously take a number of precautions to prevent any of these complications from happening to you.
 So as you can see although risks do occur with atrial fibrillation ablation, the total sum of these risks is less than one percent.

-If you have any more questions about your atrial fibrillation, or whether you may be a potential candidate for ablation for your atrial fibrillation, feel free to contact your local health professional, your cardiologist, or have them refer you to the heart rhythm program here at Southlake Regional Health Centre, where we’ll be happy to do a consultation.
+If you have any more questions about your atrial fibrillation, or whether you may be a potential candidate for ablation for your atrial fibrillation, feel free to contact your local health professional, family physician or your cardiologist.

 Local Practitioners: Electrophysiologist